KivyGogh/Coffee-Slice/README.md

 Coffee-Slice
 ===========

-A small Sketch plugin that can slice your icon to a new Artboard by a variable size given by yourself,making your icon touch to the edge of its viewBox by scaling and border testing automatically and creating multiple sizes(1x/2x/3x) of your slices,you can choose autosave or not.
+A Sketch plugin that can slice your icon to a new Artboard by a variable size given by yourself,making your icon touch to the edge of its viewBox by scaling and border testing automatically and creating multiple sizes(1x/2x/3x) of your slices,you can choose to autosave in a path or not.

 ### Simple Slicing: